-The DUA interacts with the Directory by communicating with one or more DSAs.
-A DUA need not be bound to any particular DSA.
-It may interact directly with various DSAs to make requests.
-For some administrative reasons, it may not always be possible to interact directly with the DSA which needs to carry out the request, e.g. to return some directory information.
-It is also possible that the DUA can access the Directory through a single DSA.
+The DUA or LDAP client interacts with the Directory by communicating with one or more DSAs and/or LDAP servers.
+A DUA or LDAP client need not be bound to any particular DSA or LDAP server.
+It may interact directly with various DSAs and/or LDAP servers to make requests.
+For some administrative reasons, it may not always be possible to interact directly with the DSA or LDAP server which needs to carry out the request, e.g., to return some directory information.
+It is also possible that the DUA or LDAP client can access the Directory through a single DSA.
 For this purpose, DSAs will need to interact with each other.

-The DSA is concerned with carrying out the requests of DUAs, and with obtaining the information where it does not have the necessary information.
-It may take the responsibility to obtain the information by interacting with other DSAs on behalf of the DUA.
+The DSA is concerned with carrying out the requests of DUAs and LDAP clients, and with obtaining the information where it does not have the necessary information.
+It may take the responsibility to obtain the information by interacting with other DSAs and/or LDAP servers on behalf of the DUA or LDAP client.